rk06148/BMICalculator/README.md

 # BMICalculator
-It is a BMI (Body Mass Index) Website.
+It is a BMI (Body Mass Index) Calculator Website.